EHMC 2026 Conference Programme

 Mr Ehud Packler, Meir Medical Center, Israel - Understanding quality of life through residents’ eyes: satisfaction and relative importance in Flemish nursing homes (ID 191)

-Ms Candice Gruyaert, Ghent University, Belgium - Organisational slack and wage differentials for nursing staff: evidence from U.S. nursing homes (ID 218)
+Dr Gregory Orewa, University of Texas San Antonio, United States of America - Organisational slack and wage differentials for nursing staff: evidence from U.S. nursing homes (ID 218)

-Dr Rohit Pradhan, Texas State University, USA - Analysis of digital reputation in primary care in Catalonia (2016–2026) (ID 350)
+Prof Tina Kowalski, University of York, United Kingdom - Analysis of digital reputation in primary care in Catalonia (2016-2026) (ID 350)

 The following papers will be presented: